Grigorios Polychronidis: Sponsorships and endorsements

 Polychronidis is sponsored by the insurance brand, Allianz and Alpha Bank.

 His other supporters include Peristeri City, Anaplasi Rehabilitation Center, Hellenic Electricity Distribution Network Operator SA, Dimou Chiropractor and Stelios Philanthropic Foundation.

 Personal life

 Family and children

-Polychronidis is married to his PLY Ramp Operator Katerina Patroni, whom he met after the 2012 Summer Paralympics.
+Polychronidis is married to his ramp operator Katerina Patroni, whom he met after the 2012 Summer Paralympics.
 They started competing together in 2015.
 They were married at Grand Resort Lagonisi, near Athens, on 25th August 2017, surrounded by a small group of close friends and family.
 In 2021, she gave birth to a girl that was baptized Valentina in a Christian Orthodox church.